Travel Risk Update: Escalations in the Middle East

 Air Travel: Confirm if airspace closures are in effect before traveling to airport.
 Airspace closures and reopening may be issued with little or no notice.
 Expect significant disruption to regional air traffic, including flight cancellations, rerouting, and significant security screenings.
 Confirm via airline’s official website for flight availability.

-Land Travel: Confirm shelter-in-place orders are lifted before attempting movements.
+Land Travel: Confirm if shelter-in-place orders are lifted before attempting movements.
 Movement should take place exclusively in daytime hours.
 Expect significant delays and potential secondary screenings at land border crossings.
 Carry government ID and travel documents with you.

 Monitoring: Maintain situational awareness through trusted sources.
 Conflict environment is fluid and changes can occur rapidly.
 Avoid sensitive infrastructure, military areas, and locations of symbolic or strategic value as they may become targets.
 Conflict environments are high‑risk for false, manipulated, or AI‑generated information.
 Travelers should assume that not all widely shared content is accurate, even when it appears professional or urgent.